johannes-kroepfl-97/ssl-for-ood-molecules/README.md

 We use three sequence–function datasets that differ in modality, sequence length, and mutation structure:

-- GFP – Protein fluorescence prediction (taken from https://huggingface.co/datasets/OATML-Markslab/ProteinGym_v1/tree/main/DMS_substitutions where we selected for DMS_id=='GFP_AEQVI_Sarkisyan_2016')
+- GFP – Protein fluorescence prediction (taken from https://huggingface.co/datasets/OATML-Markslab/ProteinGym_v1/tree/main/DMS_substitutions where we selected for `DMS_id=='GFP_AEQVI_Sarkisyan_2016'`)
-- AAV – AAV capsid fitness landscape (taken from https://huggingface.co/datasets/OATML-Markslab/ProteinGym_v1/tree/main/DMS_substitutions where we selected for DMS_id=='CAPSD_AAV2S_Sinai_2021')
+- AAV – AAV capsid fitness landscape (taken from https://huggingface.co/datasets/OATML-Markslab/ProteinGym_v1/tree/main/DMS_substitutions where we selected for `DMS_id=='CAPSD_AAV2S_Sinai_2021'`)
 - TFBind8 – DNA–protein binding (TFBind8, SIX6_REF_R1; Design-Bench)

-All datasets are converted to a common CSV schema: sequence (string), label (float), mut_dist (mutation distance), split.
+All datasets are converted to a common CSV schema:

+- `sequence` (string)
+- `label` (float)
+- `mut_dist` (mutation distance)
+- `split`

-All mutation distances are computed by using a wild type.
-The wild types for GFP and AAV are provided by protein gym in the column "target_seq".
-The wild type for TFBind8 got selected randomly.
+All mutation distances are computed with respect to a wild type sequence.
+The wild types for GFP and AAV are provided by ProteinGym in the `target_seq` column.
+The wild type for TFBind8 was selected randomly.

+---

-### Split Strategy (ID → near-OOD → far-OOD)
+## Split Strategy (ID → near-OOD → far-OOD)

-Our goal is to study out-of-distribution (OOD) generalization and domain adaptation under a controlled and interpretable shift.
-For all datasets, we define a core (wild-type or anchor sequence) and compute Hamming distance (mut_dist) to that core.
+Our goal is to study out-of-distribution (OOD) generalization and domain adaptation under a controlled and interpretable distribution shift.

+For all datasets, we define a wild type / anchor sequence and compute Hamming distance (`mut_dist`) to that sequence.

 We then create disjoint splits with increasing distribution shift:

+- `train.csv`
-- Train (ID): Low mutation distance; used for supervised training.
+  Low mutation distance in-distribution (ID) data used for supervised training.

+- `val_id.csv`
-- Validation (ID) (val_id.csv): 10% random holdout from the train distribution; used only for early stopping and training stability.
+  Random 10% holdout sampled from the training distribution.
+Used for early stopping and training stability.

-- Validation (near-OOD) (val_ood.csv): Moderately shifted sequences; used for hyperparameter selection, encouraging robustness rather than pure ID performance.
-Capped to a fixed size (5,000) for stable and comparable tuning.
-- Target Unlabeled (target_unlabeled.csv): Additional near-OOD data not used for validation; intended for self-supervised learning / domain adaptation (labels present but ignored during training).
-An important point is to be made here: In classical unsupervised domain adaptation, the unlabeled target data is assumed to follow the same distribution as the final test data.
-In contrast, we deliberately relax this assumption: the target domain is drawn from a less shifted distribution than the final test domain.
-This setting reflects a more realistic scenario in biological sequence design, where only moderately perturbed variants are available during training, while the goal is to generalize to more extreme mutations.
-It further enables us to study whether domain adaptation methods improve extrapolation beyond the observed target distribution, rather than merely aligning to it.
+- `val_ood.csv`
+  Moderately shifted near-OOD validation data used for hyperparameter selection.

+- `target_close_full.csv`
+  Full close OOD target dataset sampled from a moderately shifted mutation-distance regime.

+- `target_close.csv`
+  Random subset of `target_close_full.csv` to match to the exact same size as `target_test.csv`.

+- `target_test_full.csv`
+  Full far OOD target dataset sampled directly from the original test distribution using stratified sampling over mutation distance.

+- `target_test.csv`
+  Capped version of `target_test_full.csv` (maximum 5,000 samples).

+- `test.csv`
-- Test (far-OOD): Highest mutation distances; used only for final evaluation.
+  Remaining far-OOD test data used exclusively for final evaluation.

-For TFBind8, mutation-distance bands are fixed (train: 1–5, val_ood: 6, test: 7–8).
-For GFP and AAV, bands are defined via dataset-specific mutation-distance quantiles to ensure meaningful shift while retaining sufficient sample sizes.
+---

+## Domain Adaptation Setup

+A central focus of this project is evaluating whether domain adaptation methods generalize *beyond* the observed target domain.

+Classical unsupervised domain adaptation assumes that the unlabeled target data available during training and the final test distribution follow approximately the same distribution.

+We relax that assumption and explicitly compare the classical setting against a more realistic extrapolation setting for biological sequence design.

+### 1. Classical UDA Setting

+`target_test.csv` is sampled directly from the same mutation-distance regime as `test.csv`.

+This represents the standard assumption in unsupervised domain adaptation: target and test distributions are approximately aligned.

+### 2. Extrapolative UDA Setting

+`target_close.csv` comes from a mutation-distance regime that is closer to the training data than the final test distribution.

+This setting studies whether domain adaptation methods improve robustness beyond the observed target domain, rather than merely aligning to the final test distribution.

+---

+## Mutation Distance Splits

+### TFBind8

+- Train: mutation distances 1–5
+- Val OOD: 6
+- Target Close: 6
+- Test / Target Test: 7–8

+### GFP

+- Train: mutation distances 1–3
+- Val OOD: 4
+- Target Close: 5
+- Test / Target Test: 6–15

+### AAV

+- Train: mutation distances 1–4
+- Val OOD: 5
+- Target Close: 6
+- Test / Target Test: 7–20

+For the final test regime, `target_test` and `test` are generated by a stratified split over mutation distance to preserve the mutation-distance distribution in both datasets.

+`target_close.csv` is additionally size-matched to `target_test.csv`.

+---

+## Models

+We currently evaluate the following model classes:

+1. Random Forest Regressor
+2. MLP
+3. CNN
+4. LSTM
+5. CNN-LSTM
+6. LSTM-CNN
+7. Transformer

+All deep learning models are implemented in PyTorch and trained with:

+- AdamW
+- ReduceLROnPlateau
+- Early stopping
+- Random-search hyperparameter optimization

+Primary evaluation metric:

+- MAE (mean absolute error)

+Secondary metric:

+- STD of absolute errors

+---

+## Domain Adaptation Methods

+The repository contains implementations and experiments for several domain adaptation and normalization approaches, including:

+- **AdaBN (Adaptive Batch Normalization)**
+  Updates batch normalization statistics using target-domain data to reduce distribution mismatch.

+- **CMD (Central Moment Discrepancy)**
+  Aligns feature distributions between source and target domains by matching higher-order statistical moments.

+- **DANN (Domain-Adversarial Neural Network)**
+  Learns domain-invariant feature representations through adversarial training with a domain classifier.

+- **Pseudo-Labeling**
+  Generates pseudo-labels for unlabeled target data and incorporates them into supervised training.

+- **Consistency Regularization**
+  Encourages stable predictions under sequence perturbations or augmentations.

+---